speedment/speedment-doc/pages/introduction.md

 Speedment is open-source and so we are happy to accept pull requests and improvement suggestions from the community.
 Read more [here](https://github.com/speedment/speedment/blob/master/CONTRIBUTING.md) on how to contribute to Speedment.

 ### Phone Home
-Speedment sends certain data back to our servers as described [here](https://github.com/speedment/speedment/blob/master/DISCLAIMER.MD) By using Speedment, you consent to the data being gathered.
-If you do not consent, you should not use Speedment.
+Speedment sends certain data back to our servers as described [here](https://github.com/speedment/speedment/blob/master/DISCLAIMER.MD)

+{% include prev_next.html %}